-There is no such thing as ‘Chinese cuisine’; it is a conglomerate of cuisines
+There is no such thing as ‘Chinese cuisine’; it is a patchwork of different cuisines

 In a huge country like China, provinces are comparable in size to individual states in a continent like Europe.
 The same applies to the power of their governments.
 Provinces are important administrative units and their governments often seem to act as governments of sovereign states.
 China is a vast country divided by a number of mountain ridges and rivers.
 In the course of history, these mountain ridges and rivers have become natural barriers surrounding plains with fertile soil.
 Most Chinese provinces are shaped with such a plain as its centre.
 The role of geography in the constructing of several provinces is reflected in their names: Shandong (East of the Mountains), Shanxi (West of the Mountains), Hebei (North of the (Yellow) River), Henan (South of the (Yellow) River), etc. This is an interesting example of how geographical structure can affect cognitive processes through the formation of a network of functionally linked cities, towns and villages.
 People living in such a plain will frequently interact with other people from the same plain, but contacts with people from other plains will be much more difficult due to the mountain ridges, especially in times when such ridges could only be crossed on foot or horseback.